xxs4suk3/AstroLunar/README.md

 This content is protected by copyright and cannot be claimed by any unauthorized individual as their own.
 If you wish to collaborate, please create a branch or open an issue.
 Contributions are welcome, but the distribution or sale of this content is strictly prohibited.
 Proper credits go to the original creators.
 <br>
 <br>
-- If you need help, contact <a href="https://discord.gg/SCAseyr6Jf">AstroLunar Support</a> in Discord -
 </div>